DaniduWeerasinghe911/Web-Resume-Using-Azure-Services/README.md

 ### Import the Pipeline into Azure DevOps and Run the Pipeline

 Finally, import the CI/CD pipeline configuration into Azure DevOps.
 This configuration is designed to automate the deployment process.
-Once imported, run the pipeline to deploy your customized CV website to Azure App Service seamlessly.
+Once imported, Update the service connection names and subscription IDs run the pipeline to deploy your customized CV website to Azure App Service seamlessly.

 Hope you enjoy this fun little project.
 I will be adding a few more things into the pipeline in the coming weeks like: